The Complete Guide to PMP® ITTO (Inputs, Tools, Techniques and Outputs)

 Why are there so many ITTO?

-There are 47 Project Management processes, each of them have ITTO.
+There are many Project Management processes, and each of them have ITTO.
 The number associated with each is proportional to the prerequisites (Inputs) necessary to start the process, the type(s) and level of effort necessary to do the process (Tools and Techniques), and the one or more things you produce from the process (Outputs).

 Are each Project Management process's ITTO unique?